mikenakis/MikeNakis.Clio/MikeNakis.Clio.README.md

 - Extensive error checking.
   - If the programmer makes any mistake in specifying the syntax of the command-line, Clio throws an exception which clearly identifies the mistake.
   - When running a debug build, Clio also invokes each verb handler once during startup, allowing it to specify the syntax of the arguments of the verb.
 Thus, all mistakes are caught during startup, even for verbs that were not supplied.
+- Repeatable options.
+  - The programmer can specify that an option is repeatable.
+A repeatable option of type `T` has a value of type `IEnumerable<T>`.
+The user can supply the option multiple times in the command-line, as in `Program1 --option1=<value1> --option1=<value2>` and the option will contain all supplied values.
 - ...and more.

 ## Limitations